Last updated on September 29th, 2019 at 03:22 am

 Clover also promotes its Turnkey Processing option, which provides set-up, integration, and ongoing support.

-Features of the Clover Point of Sale system
+Features of the Clover POS

 - Scheduling appointments for multiple employees